wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 my BoolBB \BBFalse = bbb false;
 ```

-So what are the functions `true` and `false`?
-We know they are of type `a -> a -> a`; an obvious choice is:
+The question is then: what are the functions `true` and `false`?
+We know they are of type `a ⟶ a ⟶ a`; an obvious choice is:

 ```perl6
 my \true  = -> Any \t, Any \f --> Any { t }
 my \false = sub (Any \t,Any \f --> Any ) { f }
 ```

 This is the same choice we made in [the article "Everything is a function"]({{site.url}}/articles/everything-is-a-function/).
 In fact, these are simply _selector_ functions which select the first or second argument.

 In practice, we often want to convert between BB types and their algebraic counterparts.

-To turn a Bool into a BoolBB:
+- To turn a Bool into a BoolBB:

 ```perl6
 sub boolBB (Bool \tf --> BoolBB){ tf ??
 BBTrue !!
 BBFalse }
 ```

-To turn the BB Boolean into an actual Boolean:
+- To turn the BB Boolean into an actual Boolean:

 ```perl6
 sub bool(BoolBB \b --> Bool) {